WasatchPhotonics/Wasatch.NET/README.md

 # Backlog

-- [ ] test on more hardware, including ARM
+- [ ] fully test ARM functionality
 - [ ] refactor Spectrometer into interface, with SpectrometerFactory
       replacing FeatureIdentification and SpectrometerStrokerFX2,
       SpectrometerStrokerARM etc implementing the interface